erich666/Mineways/scripting/_README.txt

 custom_printer_defaults.mwscript - For custom 3D printing; shows how to set various 3D printing values.

+diamond_posts.mwscript - shows how to temporarily (on export only) place diamond block posts in your world.

 export_and_annotate.bat - Make the annotation map commands file magick_annotate_map.bat, and run it

 export_map.mwscript - Given that you have already loaded a world manually, select an area and export it